 The operators BINTEGRAL and LINE_INTEGRAL are synonymous, and perform line integrations of scalar integrands.

-The integral is always taken with respect to distance along the line or curve path (positive in the path direction).
+The integral is always taken with respect to distance along the declared line or curve path (positive in the path direction).

 The basic form of the LINE_INTEGRAL operator is:

 BINTEGRAL ( integrand, named_boundary )

 LINE_INTEGRAL ( integrand, named_boundary )